duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_make_it_see.md

     laptop $ docker -H ![DUCKIEBOT_NAME].local run --name duckiebot-interface -v /data:/data --privileged --network=host -dit --restart unless-stopped duckietown/dt-duckiebot-interface:daffy-arm32v7

-Symptom: The camera is not detected from duckiebot
+Symptom: The camera is not detected from Duckiebot

-Resolution: remove the battery pack and check the camera cable for damage.
-Some people bent the cable too much breaking it.
+Resolution: (`DB18`, `DB19` only) remove the battery pack and check the camera cable for damage.

+Symptom: The images are out of focus.

+The camera focus can be _manually_ adjusted by rotating the lens of the image sensor.
+As always with dealing with hardware, exercise care and do not use force.

-Symptom: Cannot change camera focus
+Symptom: I cannot rotate the lens and change the camera focus.

-Resolution: Need to break the glue
-Some picams come with the lens glued in place.
-Apply a bit more force the first time you adjust the lens.
+Resolution: You need to break the glue.
+Very occasionally cameras come with the lens glued in place.
+Apply a bit more force the first time you adjust the lens to break the glue's adhesion.

 ## Viewing the image in no-vnc {#image-novnc status=ready}